ember-community-russia/awesome-ember/README.md

 - [ember-debug-logger](https://github.com/salsify/ember-debug-logger) - Exposes the visionmedia/debug library for use in your Ember.js application.
 - [ember-devtools](https://github.com/aexmachina/ember-devtools) - A collection of useful Ember.js debugging functions.
 - [ember-chrome-devtools](https://github.com/dwickern/ember-chrome-devtools) - Chrome DevTools addon for Ember.js
+- [ember-cli-bundle-analyzer](https://github.com/kaliber5/ember-cli-bundle-analyzer) - An Ember CLI addon to analyze the size and contents of your app's bundled output, using an interactive zoomable treemap.
 - [ember-perf-timeline](https://github.com/ember-best-practices/ember-perf-timeline) - Add performance information to Chrome's Timeline for Ember applications
 - [ember-cli-route-map](https://github.com/BBVAEngineering/ember-cli-route-map) - Command to generate a route map of your Ember application.
 - [heimdalljs-visualizer](https://github.com/rwjblue/heimdalljs-visualizer) - Visualizer for heimdalljs data.